AndyAtari/Starfinder_Companion_App/README.md

 ## Motivation

-Since many rpg sessions are now virtual, it is my desire for Starfinder players to have all their stats and campaign information digitally available.
+Since many RPG sessions are now virtual, it is my desire for Starfinder players to have all their stats and campaign information digitally available.
 I hope players can use the application to connect with friends to plan and strategize their next space odyssey.

 ## Installation